My senior always says to me that “read the section as it is, understand as it is and express the section as it is”.

 “(2) Any person conducting the prosecution may do so personally or by a pleader”.

 Next, Section 302 (2) Cr.P.C empowers the concerned Magistrate to grant permission to ‘any person’ who is conducting the prosecution may do so personally or by a pleader.
-Here, as per our understanding ‘any person’ does not include police officers?
+Here, as per our understanding ‘any person’ does not include police officers.
 How contrary?

-Explaining the contrary, ‘any person’ is the only term which connects sections 302 (1) and (2) Cr.P.C; and with regard to the term ‘any person’ under section 302(1) Cr.P.C, as we have already seen, the inspector who has taken part in the investigation even-though come within the purview of the term ‘any person’ the proviso to section 302(1) Cr.P.C bars him to conduct the prosecution and thus he has no other choice but to conduct the case only through P.P or A.P.P with the aid of sections 24 and 25 Cr.P.C.
+Explaining the ‘contrary, ‘any person’ is the only term which connects sections 302 (1) and (2) Cr.P.C; and with regard to the term ‘any person’ under section 302(1) Cr.P.C, as we have already seen, the inspector who has taken part in the investigation even-though come within the purview of the term ‘any person’ the proviso to section 302(1) Cr.P.C bars him to conduct the prosecution and thus he has no other choice but to conduct the case only through P.P or A.P.P with the aid of sections 24 and 25 Cr.P.C.

 Therefore in the light of the above sequence, section 302(2) Cr.P.C gives discretionary power to the Magistrate to grant permission to ‘any person’ to conduct either by himself or by a pleader.
-Besides section 302(1) Cr.P.C bars police officers investigated the case does not come within the meaning of ‘any person’, it goes without saying that section 302(2) Cr.P.C is not meant for police case but for ‘complaint case’.
+Besides section 302(1) Cr.P.C bars police officers investigated the case does not come within the meaning of ‘any person’, it goes without saying that section 302(2) Cr.P.C is not meant for police cases but for ‘complaint case’.

 Right, if we read section 302 (2) Cr.P.C carefully, it is clear, that the draftsmen have inserted it ‘only’ to enable the concerned Magistrate to permit the prosecution to be conducted by the person who has filed the ‘complaint’ before him (though it does not say in open terms).
-Here in section 302(2) Cr.P.C the words ‘any person’ denotes either the complainant himself or a pleader appointed by him only, inasmuch as, the grant of permission for prosecution in police case is explained unequivocally in the foregoing section i.e., section 302(1) Cr.P.C.
+Here in section 302(2) Cr.P.C the words ‘any person’ denotes either the complainant himself or a pleader appointed by him only, inasmuch as, the grant of permission for prosecution in police cases is explained unequivocally in the foregoing section i.e., section 302(1) Cr.P.C.

-In other words, the intention of the draftsmen is to empower the Magistrate to permit the prosecution (in police case) to be conducted by the police person who has filed final report as per section 302(1) Cr.P.C; but since the proviso to section 302(1) Cr.P.C bars the police officer to conduct the Prosecution by himself, he is engaging the P.P or A.P.P.
+In other words, the draftsmen intend to empower the Magistrate to permit the prosecution (in police case) to be conducted by the police person who has filed the final report as per section 302(1) Cr.P.C; but since the proviso to section 302(1) Cr.P.C bars the police officer to conduct the Prosecution by himself, he is engaging the P.P or A.P.P.
 Also, it is further intended by the draftsmen to empower the Magistrate to grant permission to conduct the prosecution by a private person under section 302 (2) Cr.P.C who has filed a complaint (only in complaint case) by himself or through a pleader inasmuch as here there is no bar.

-In an another angle, by reading the sequence of sections 301 and 302 Cr.P.C we understand that it is not the intention of the draftsmen to grant permission to the private person to take over the prosecution initiated through the final report.
-It is the Hon’ble Supreme Court (through judgments (judge made law)) in addition to the above power has granted such a wide power to the concerned Magistrates to permit the ‘private person’ may also to conduct the police case instead of conducting by the Public Prosecutor (or by A.P.P), in turn, the private person (informant/de-facto complainant/victim) can conduct the prosecution through the private pleader.
+From another angle, by reading the sequence of sections 301 and 302 Cr.P.C we understand that it is not the intention of the draftsmen to grant permission to the private person to take over the prosecution initiated through the final report.
+It is the Hon’ble Supreme Court (through judgments (judge-made law)) in addition to the above power has granted such a wide power to the concerned Magistrates to permit the ‘private person’ may also to conduct the police case instead of conducting by the Public Prosecutor (or by A.P.P), in turn, the private person (informant/de-facto complainant/victim) can conduct the prosecution through the private pleader.

 Judgments relating to this article.